candley/ayuda-gis-project/README.md

-# ayuda-gis-project
+# Ayuda Project
-Personal learning project where I will take open GIS data relating to health and human services within the DC-Maryland-Virginia area and turn it into a valuable resource for people looking for services.
+In an attempt to pull together my learning of web development and GIS, I'm embarking on this project where I will take open GIS data relating to health and human services within the Washington, DC area and turn it into a valuable resource for people looking for services, and for agencies looking to help direct people to locations for services.
+**
+Initially, I downloaded the data from http://opendata.dc.gov/, DCs Open Data Portal and began creating geoJson files.
+This soon felt tedius and time consuming, so I stopped work on the project out of frustration.
+Not my finest hour.
+After some time off and then some exploration on the DC Open Data site, I found their Open Source Starter kit containing samples that show how to use Data APIs from opendata.dc.gov with Esri maps, Mapbox, D3, and Leaflet (https://github.com/DCgov/opendatadc-starterkit).
+From here, I adapted a sample which demonstrated how to layout a list next to a map, and add interaction between them.
+I kept the bulk of the code the same and pointed it to a different dataset, and updated the copy to be relevant to the data.

+This first sample used the MapboxJS library, which is no longer being maintained and has been updated to the Mapbox GL JS.
+My next goal will be to update to Mapbox GL JS.